-This book is based on an online course that was first launched in autumn 2012 with more than 13,000 enrolled students and marked the successful starting point of the openHPI e-learning platform.
-The course is mainly designed for students of computer science, software engineering, and IT related subjects, but addresses business experts, software developers, technology experts, and IT analysts alike.
+This book is based on the first online course on the openHPI e-learning platform, which was launched in autumn 2012 with more than 13,000 learners.
+The book is designed for students of computer science, software engineering, and IT related subjects.
+However, it addresses business experts, decision makers, software developers, technology experts, and IT analysts alike.
 Plattner and his group focus on exploring the inner mechanics of a column-oriented dictionary-encoded in-memory database.
 Covered topics include - amongst others - physical data storage and access, basic database operators, compression mechanisms, and parallel join algorithms.
 Beyond that, implications for future enterprise applications and their development are discussed.
-Step by step, readers will understand the radical differences and advantages of the new technology over traditional row-oriented, disk-based databases.
+Readers are lead to understand the radical differences and advantages of the new technology over traditional row-oriented disk-based databases.

 An authoritative book for hardware and software designers.
 Caches are by far the simplest and most effective mechanism for improving computer performance.
 This innovative book exposes the characteristics of performance-optimal single and multi-level cache hierarchies by approaching the cache design process through the novel perspective of minimizing execution times.
 It presents useful data on the relative performance of a wide spectrum of machines and offers empirical and analytical evaluations of the underlying phenomena.
 This book will help computer professionals appreciate the impact of caches and enable designers to maximize performance given particular implementation constraints.